 2) Some of the best ways to get around Stockholm?

-- Bikes – Rent a bike from City Bikes, Bike Sweden, Gamla Stans Cykel, or Servicedepån – Cykelstallet.
+- Bikes – Rent a bike from City Bikes, Bike Sweden, and Gamla Stans Cykel.

-- Ride sharing – Both Uber and Bolt are available and are a budget friendly alternative to a traditional taxi.
+- Ridesharing – Both Uber and Bolt are available and are budget-friendly alternatives to traditional taxis.